esztersojtory/vitessce_data/README.md

 3. Create a config in the Vitessce App + customise as needed
 4. Uploading config.JSON to GitHub to create a unique URL

-Final Product: Interactive Vitessce Visualisation accessible on the web (if data is hosted publicaly)
+Final Product: Interactive Vitessce Visualisation accessible on the web (if data is hosted publicly).

 # Transform Seurat object to zarr store in R